 - Attentive customer service.
 Customers from its group policies and individual policies both tote this insurer’s attentiveness, transparency and quick response to questions.

 - Online claims submission.
 Ameritas offers an online claims system that allows your claim to be processed the day you submit it, and the ability to send you a check within seven business days.
 Some competitors only offer a paper claims process.

 - No online quotes.
 If you want to see what your rates and plan details might look like, you’ll have to speak to an insurance agent.
 Many competitors offer the ease of online quotes.

 Ameritas disability insurance reviews and complaints

 One of the oldest insurers in the US, Ameritas has been in business for more than 130 years.
-It’s accredited with the Better Business Bureau, and holds an A+ rating for its customer service and interaction.
+It’s accredited with the Better Business Bureau, and holds an A+ rating for its customer service and interaction, as of October 2020.

 Ameritas’ financial strength